ugurelveren/blog/content/post/what-is-cloud-native-design.md

 ### From Lift-and-Shift to Cloud-Native by Design

 In the early stages of cloud adoption, lift-and-shift was the dominant strategy.
 Companies took their existing applications and moved them to cloud infrastructure with minimal code changes.
-This helped reduce operational overhead, improve availability, and start the transition to cloud—but it didn't fundamentally change how software was built or delivered.
+This helped reduce operational overhead, improve availability, and start the transition to cloud,but it didn't fundamentally change how software was built or delivered.
 In most cases, teams continued using the same tools, patterns, and workflows, just hosted on different infrastructure.

 To truly adopt cloud-native practices, organizations must go beyond infrastructure migration and re-educate their teams.
 That means adapting new architectural patterns, adapting to managed services, and learning technologies like serverless platforms, event-driven design, managed identity, distributed tracing, and infrastructure-as-code.
 The shift is not just technical.
 It's cultural.
 Teams need to evolve their skill sets, development workflows, and mindset around automation, scale, and resilience.